claraspruyt/claraspruyt/README.md

 # Hi there, I'm Clara! 👋

 Welcome to my profile!
-I'm a **Researcher/Data analyst** from Belgium with experience in **R, Python and PowerBI**.
-I love tackling complex problems and learning new skills.
+I'm a **Researcher softfruit and Data analyst** from Belgium.
+Learning Python, SQL.
 On the side, I'm exploring how AI and automation can make research workflows smarter.

 ## My Skills